Syrian Islamic Liberation Front: Weapons

 Abu Issa said that the coalition obtained their weapons from attacks on the Syrian Armed Forces and from arms dealers inside and outside Syria, however, the group reportedly received support from Turkey and Qatar.
 It had been accused by members of the FSA of monopolizing the supply of weapons through Turkey in order to marginalize unaffiliated rebel groups.

 Ideology

 The group had a Sunni Islamist ideology.
 It included both Muslim Brotherhood and Salafist inspired groups, however many of the more hardline Islamist groups active in the Syrian civil war were members of the Syrian Islamic Front.
-The group did not include the jihadist Al-Nusra Front, and Ahrar ash-Sham withdrew from the group in protest at the killing of a jihadist leader by one of the other groups.
+The group did not include the jihadist Al-Nusra Front, and Ahrar al-Sham withdrew from the group in protest at the killing of a jihadist leader by one of the other groups.
 Some in the FSA criticized the group for its emphasis on an Islamic identity in a religiously mixed country.
 The group had a minimalist political platform, promising to protect minorities and stating that religious Muslim law was the point of reference for the group.
 In July 2013, the leader of the group called for sectarian attacks on Alawite homes and villages, but retracted the statement weeks later.